 - Automatic duplicate detection

-Setup process: Sign in with your calendar provider, select which calendars to sync, choose direction.
+Setup process: Sign in, select which calendars to sync, choose direction.
 Very streamlined—takes 2–3 minutes.
 Similar simplicity to Hetk.

 How sync works: Webhook-based for real-time sync.
 Changes appear within seconds.
 No iCloud support, so limited to Google Calendar and Outlook only.

 Privacy features: No privacy controls.
 Events sync with all their details (title, description, location, attendees).
-This is a significant limitation if you need to hide sensitive information.
+Significant limitation if you need to hide sensitive information.

 Pros: